open-resources/dash_curriculum/tutorial/part3/chapter10.md

     app.run_server()
 ```

-Feel free to practice and give your multiple inputs and outputs at the same time.

 ## 10.2 Buttons within a callback

 Now, that you know how to implement multiple inputs and outputs it's worth to take a closer look at buttons and how to approach them within a callback as you need to access different component properties than we have seen so far.
 Furthermore, we will see how to track how often a button has been clicked.